System-Theoretic Analysis of Dynamic Generalized Nash Equilibria -- Turnpikes and Dissipativity: Finite-Horizon Generalized Nash Equilibrium Problems

-We want to study the convergence of the finite-horizon GNE trajectory with respect to a steady-state point.
-Thus, we introduce the game-theoretic equilibrium of the steady-state game next. \begin{dfn}[Steady-state GNE] The pair $(x_s,u_s)$ is called a steady-state GNE if it solves the steady-state GNEP
+Henceforth, we study convergence or clustering of finite-horizon GNE trajectories close to a two-fold equilibrium: a point that is both (i) a steady-state of~\eqref{eq:Dynamics}, i.e., $\bar x = f(\bar x, \bar u^v, \bar u^{-v})$; and (ii) a strategic (decision) equilibrium of the one-step GNEP in~\eqref{eq:MPCPerAgent} such that no agent benefits from deviating in the next time step.
+This is formalized in the following \textit{steady-state GNEP}. \begin{dfn}[Steady-state GNE] The pair $(x_s,u_s)$ is called a steady-state GNE if it solves